bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 16.04 LTS.md

 Ubuntu 16.04 - slideToolkit installation instructions
 ============

+---
+This setup guide was tested on [VirtualBox 5](https://www.virtualbox.org) with a default Ubuntu 16.04 Desktop installation.
+---

 The slideToolkit is a set of scripts that requires other programs and libraries to run.
 Here we explain the dependencies and show instructions on how to install these dependencies.
 The required dependencies can change and might break your curren slideToolkit installation.

 Please tell us if you run into problems, it is likely we can help you out, we have done this before ;)